sugarlabs/sugar-docs/dev-environment.md

     git clone git://github.com/sugarlabs/sugar-build.git

 Then enter the main directory and pull the source code.

 <pre><code language='sh'>
 cd sugar-build
 ./osbuild pull
 </code></pre>

-Enter the osbuild shell and start build.
+If your Internet connection is slow, the above command can take some time.
+To track progress, use the broot log at `sugar-build/build/logs/broot.log`.
+For example, execute this from a different terminal while in the sugar-build directory.

+    tail -f build/logs/broot.log

+After completing the pull command, you need to build.

 <pre><code language='sh'>
 ./osbuild shell